dennislwm/pgbackup/README.md

   -h, --help            show this help message and exit --driver DRIVER DESTINATION, -d DRIVER DESTINATION
-                        how & where to store backup
+                        how & where to store backup --schema, -s          Dump only the object definitions (schema), not data.
 ```

 ## Packaging